Ethylene (plant hormone): History

 Ethylene has a long history of use in agriculture.
 Ancient Egyptians would gash figs in order to stimulate ripening (wounding stimulates ethylene production by plant tissues).
 The ancient Chinese would burn incense in closed rooms to enhance the ripening of pears.
 In the 19th century, city dwellers noticed that gas leaks from street lights led to stunting of growth, death of flowers and premature leaf fall.
 In 1874, it was discovered that smoke caused pineapple fields to bloom.
 Smoke contains ethylene, and once this was realized the smoke was replaced with ethephon or naphthalene acetic acid, which induce ethylene production.

 The scientific study of ethylene as a factor in plant physiology started in the late 19th century.
-In 1896, Russian botanist Dimitry Neljubow studied the response pea to illuminating gas to which they showed movement.
+In 1896, Russian botanist Dimitry Neljubow studied the response of peas to illuminating gas to which they showed movement.
 He discovered ethylene as the active component in the light source that stimulated pea behaviour.
 He reported his discovery in 1901.
 Sarah Doubt also showed in 1917 that ethylene from illuminating gas stimulated abscission.
 Farmers in Florida would commonly get their crops to ripen in sheds by lighting kerosene lamps, which was originally thought to induce ripening from the heat.
 In 1924, Frank E. Denny discovered that it was the molecule ethylene emitted by the kerosene lamps that induced the ripening.
 Reporting in the Botanical Gazette, he wrote:Ethylene was very effective in bringing about the desired result, concentrations as low as one part (by volume) of ethylene in one million parts of air being sufficient to cause green lemons to turn yellow in about six to ten days...
 Furthermore, coloring with either ethylene or gas from the kerosene stoves caused the loss of the "buttons" (calyx, receptacle, and a portion of the peduncle)...
 Yellowing of the ethylene treated fruit became visible about the third or fourth day, and full yellow color was developed in six to ten days.
 Untreated fruit remained green during the same period of time.The same year, Denny published the experimental details separately, and also experimentally showed that use of ethylene was more advantageous than that of kerosene.